guswns3396/WSDM/README.md

 # DeepMedic-Pipeline

 ## 1. Introduction

-...
-Meant for Linux
+This is a pipeline

 ## 2. Installation and Requirements

 ### 2.1.
 CUDA Installation

-GPU processing is most likely required, especially if working with large amount of data.
+Although CPU usage is supported, GPU processing is most likely required, especially if working with large amount of data.

 Please follow the [guide in DeepMedic](https://github.com/deepmedic/deepmedic/blob/master/documentation/README.md#13-gpu-processing) to set up CUDA and cuDNN.

+> Note: As of now, this pipeline is only compatible with CUDA 9.0

 ### 2.2.
 Python 3.6